 1. Women should be shown as participating on an equal basis.
 The statement "Charles is a male nurse" and "Louise is a woman doctor" are equally objectionable.

-Example Alternative Executives become so involved with Executives become so involved with business that they neglect their wives business that they neglect their families. and children.
-Jane's husband lets her have a Jane works part time. part-time job.
+Example Alternative Executives become so involved with Executives become so involved with business business that they neglect their wives and children.

+t their wives that they neglect their families.

+Jane's husband lets her have a part-time job.